List of Fast & Furious characters: Reiko

-Fast & Furious
+Supporting characters introduced in Fast & Furious

 Cara Mirtha

-Cara Mirtha is Han's girlfriend and member of Toretto's crew in the beginning of the film and she stays with Han during the heist.
+Cara Mirtha is Han's girlfriend and member of Toretto's crew in the beginning of Fast & Furious and she stays with Han during the heist.
 She presumably breaks up with Han afterward, since Han is single in Fast Five and begins a relationship with Gisele at the end of the film.
-Her sister, Leysa appears in F9.
+Her sister, Leysa Mirtha, appears in F9.
 Cara Mirtha is portrayed by Mirtha Michelle.